DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Experiments

 We consider both the additive noise model, i.e., $f_{i}(X_{i,t-},X_{\mathrm{pa}(i),t-},U_{i,t}) = f_i^*(X_{i,t-},X_{\mathrm{pa}(i),t-}) + U_{i,t},$ which satisfies Assumption~\ref{assumptions} and supports the counterfactual recovery result, as well as more general non-linear and non-additive (NLNA) cases of $f_{i}(X_{i,t-},X_{\mathrm{pa}(i),t-},U_{i,t})$ to test the model’s robustness beyond the scope of our counterfactual recovery result.

-We evaluate the model on multiple structurally diverse causal DAGs, using Root Mean Squared Error (RMSE) and Maximum Mean Discrepancy (MMD) as evaluation metrics.
-Since DoFlow generates a single counterfactual forecasting trajectory aimed at recovering the true counterfactual, MMD is not applicable.
-Therefore, we report only RMSE for counterfactual forecasting.
+We evaluate the model across multiple structurally diverse causal DAGs using Root Mean Squared Error (RMSE), Maximum Mean Discrepancy (MMD), and Continuous Ranked Probability Score (CRPS).
+RMSE is reported for all settings.
+MMD and CRPS are computed only for observational and interventional forecasting, since counterfactuals in DoFlow yield a single deterministic trajectory.
 Detailed simulation setups and metric definitions are provided in Appendix~\ref{appendix:syn}.

 For baseline comparisons in observational forecasting, we consider: a pure RNN-based method, the Gated Recurrent Unit (GRU) \citep{che2018recurrent}; transformer-based methods, including the Temporal Fusion Transformer (TFT) \citep{lim2021temporal} and the Time Series Dense Encoder (TiDE) \citep{daslong}; and an all-MLP method with a specialized contextual mixing structure, the Time Series Mixer (TSMixer) \citep{ekambaram2023tsmixer}.
 We also compare against probabilistic methods, including DeepVAR \citep{salinas2019high} — a deep RNN-based model with multivariate Gaussian outputs, and MQF2 \citep{kan2022multivariate} — a convex deep neural network that learns multivariate quantile functions.
-We extend our acknowledgements to the Python packages Darts \citep{JMLR:v23:21-1177} and GluonTS \citep{gluonts_jmlr}, which we use to directly test several modern baselines in this paper.
+We extend our acknowledgements to the Python packages Darts \citep{herzen2022darts} and GluonTS \citep{gluonts_jmlr}, which we use to directly test several modern baselines in this paper.

-To our knowledge, comparatively few works tackle forecasting interventional/counterfactual time-series on a causal DAG.
-Nevertheless, we can adapt strong observational forecasters for interventional simulations by training a separate model for each node in the causal DAG, conditioned on its parents.
+To our knowledge, comparatively few works tackle interventional or counterfactual time-series forecasting on a causal DAG.
+Nevertheless, we can adapt strong observational forecasters for interventional task by training a separate model for each node in the causal DAG, conditioned on its parents; see Appendix \ref{baselines adaptation}.
 However, counterfactual generation remains challenging for these baselines.